Find similar products:

 There may be more medicines that interact with Irinotecan.
 Check with your doctor, pharmacist or nurse about your other medicines, herbs, and supplements, and whether alcohol can cause problems with this medicine.

-Women of childbearing potential and men have to use effective contraception during and up to 1 month and 3 months after treatment respectively.
+If you are a woman of childbearing potential, then you have to use effective contraception during and up to 6 months after stopping treatment.

 Pregnancy